thoughtbot/factory_bot/docs/src/inheritance/nested-factories.md

 # Nested factories

-You can easily create multiple factories for the same class without repeating common attributes by nesting factories:
+You can create multiple factories for the same class without repeating common attributes by nesting factories:

 ```ruby
 factory :post do